What to Do When Your Nail Plate Is Thin

 Our work focuses on:

 Our nails and surrounding skin are parts of a whole.
-Thin nails will never be transformed by places that only give decorative manicures.
+Thin nail plates will never be transformed by places that only give decorative manicures.

 Communication: The Journey of Healing Thin Nails